 - Call your insurance provider: If you want to file a claim under your own insurance, you will need to contact your carrier.
-Give your insurer everything you have, including a police report number and any pictures you took at the scene of the accident.
+Your insurer will likely ask for a description of the incident as well as any photos you took and the police report pertaining to the incident.

 Will insurance cover a hit-and-run?

-Hit-and-run Alabama insurance is not its own policy, but there are certain types of coverage that may help cover the damages.
+Hit-and-run insurance is not a specific coverage type, but there are certain types of coverage that may help cover the damages.

 - Collision: This coverage is designed to cover repairs to your car after collision incidents.
 There may be a deductible to use this coverage, though.